dinoflorenzi/THOMSON-MO-TO-SOUNDCARD/README.md

 # PC128 OLIVETTI PRODEST - THOMSON MO/TO SOUNDCARD

-# Attention
+# Attention, this project is still in the prototype state.
-# this project is still in the prototype state.
+# Only the previos versions made have been tested only on PC 128 OLIVETTI PRODEST.
-# The versions made have been tested only on PC 128 OLIVETTI PRODEST.
+# The last versions with minimal changes and corrections are not yet built.

 ## PROJECT OVERVIEW
 This is a project to build a secondary sound card expansion for PC 128 OLIVETTI PRODEST HOME COMPUTER.<br/>